oracle/coherence-operator/docs/samples/coherence-deployments/extend/multiple/README.md

 # Using multiple Coherence*Extend proxies

-Coherence supports the ability to run multiple Proxy services on a single cluster node.
+This sample shows how to run multiple Proxy services on a single cluster node.
 To support this within the Coherence Operator, a custom cache configuration needs to be added as well as exposing an additional port on the Pod.

 [Return to Coherence*Extend samples](../) / [Return to Coherence Deployments samples](../../) / [Return to samples](../../../README.md#list-of-samples)